servoz/populse_mia/doc/ScopeStatement/ScopeStatement.md

 ### User accessible tabs

- * Data converter / import
+ * Data converter / import:
     This tab is essentially a link to "MRI file manager".
 The MRI file manager allows rapid visualization and conversion of MRI data.
 The user selects the data to be converted / imported, defines (or uses the default) destination folder, defines (or uses the default) file naming convention, and the converter places the converted files at the specified location.

- * Data viewer
+ * Data viewer:
     An advanced viewer of up to 5-dimensional data, mostly but not exclusively MRI data, with the possibility to show in parallel or overlay several data sets, draw ROIs...
     Maybe this should be independent?
     EB: we will also need a mean to show spectra, plots linked to image and non-image data (e.g. one pixel of an image over time, values of several ROIs across parameter maps, correlations between pixel intensities of two maps, physiological parameter over time)

- * Data browser / Tag manager
+ * Data browser / Tag manager:
     Provides an overview of the data available in the current analysis project (raw data and derived data).
 Data browser.
 [QUESTION FROM EB: Only image data?
 Non-image data should be visible somewhere as well]
     * Configure overview of the meta-data (from acquisition or added by the user)
     * Visualize the corresponding images in a simple and fast way (different from the data viewer above)